crcx/retroforth/literate/RetroForth.md

-Since the count comes first, a simple `fetch` will suffice to get it, but for completeness (and to allow for future changes), we wrap this as `array:length`:
+Since the count comes first, a simple `fetch` will suffice to get it, but for completeness (and to allow for future changes), we wrap this as `a:length`:

 ~~~
-:array:length (a-n) fetch ;
+:a:length (a-n) fetch ;
 ~~~

 The first couple of words are used to create arrays.
-The first, `array:counted-results` executes a quote which returns values and a count.
+The first, `a:counted-results` executes a quote which returns values and a count.
 It then creates an array with the provided data.

 ~~~
-:array:counted-results (q-a)
+:a:counted-results (q-a)
   call here [ dup , &, times ] dip ;
 ~~~

-The second, `array:from-string`, creates a new string with the characters in given a string.
+The second, `a:from-string`, creates a new string with the characters in given a string.

 ~~~
-:array:from-string (s-a)
+:a:from-string (s-a)
   here [ dup s:length , [ , ] s:for-each ] dip ;
 ~~~

-A very crucial piece is `array:for-each`.
+A very crucial piece is `a:for-each`.
 This runs a quote once against each value in an array.
 This is leveraged to implement additional combinators.